xgqfrms/learning/README.md

 # learning
-learning : A list of all kinds of resources, videos, pdf, blogs, codes...
+learning : A collection of all kinds of resources, videos, pdf, blogs, codes...

 https://learning.xgqfrms.xyz